As of March 15, 2019, all updates will be posted on our Facebook page.

-Samuel George's story “The Candidate” has been selected for inclusion in Zimbell House Publishing's May 2017 anthology, River Tales, in print and digital editions.
+Samuel George's story “The Candidate” was selected for inclusion in Zimbell House Publishing's May 2017 anthology, River Tales, in print and digital editions.
 His poem “GOD DAMNED POETS” is forthcoming in THAT Literary Review's April 2018 issue.
 We published “Catastrophe at Braithewaite” in our Spring 2017 anthology, Pushing Boundaries, Breaking Barriers.

 Darryl Graff's story “Sugar Free” was published in Talking Book, March 17, 2017 and a nonfiction piece, “The Test,” in The Flagler Review, Spring 2017.
 We published “What Can I Tell You” in our Spring 2017 anthology, Pushing Boundaries, Breaking Barriers.